 New Hampshire Northcoast: This privately-owned short line has been in operation since 1986, between Ossipee and Rollinsford, New Hampshire right on the Maine border.

 Pan Am Railways: The Pan Am is the renamed Guilford Transportation, which traces back to the early 1980s when it took over several of the largest New England railroads then in operation, including some that served the state of New Hampshire.
 In 2006 it became what is now known as the Pan Am Railways operating about 1,700 miles and handling a wide variety of freight traffic.
-For information regarding careers and employment please visit the Pan Am's main website.
+In 2021 Pan Am became a component of CSX Transportation.